ALL POSTS

 The rewrite problem: Google rewrites title tags it considers "keyword-stuffed", too long, or mismatched to the page's actual content.
 If you see Google showing different titles than yours in search results, it means your title tag isn't matching search intent well enough.
 The fix: make sure your title tag matches exactly what the page delivers.

 Common mistakes: 1.
 Homepage title = company name only ("Acme Inc") — no keyword, no context 2.
-Duplicate titles across all blog posts 3.
+Duplicate titles across all blog posts ("Blog | Acme Inc" repeated 40 times) 3.
 Titles over 70 characters that get cut off mid-word 4.
-Keyword stuffing ("Best SEO Tool Free SEO Audit Free Website SEO Check")
+Keyword stuffing ("Best SEO Tool Free SEO Audit Free Website SEO Check") 5.
+Forgetting that blog post titles and HTML title tags are different — what's in your <title> tag is what Google uses, not your H1

 Audit every page's title tag.
 It's a 2-minute fix per page with measurable results.

-Run free audit →
+Run your technical audit →